Iru21/MessagePreview/README.md

 # MessagePreview

-A discord.js bot that send a preview for a linked message!
+A discord.js bot that sends a preview for a linked message!